keyed

 CRAN status CRAN downloads Monthly downloads R-CMD-check Codecov test coverage License: MIT

-In databases, you declare customer_id as a primary key and the database enforces uniqueness.
-With CSV and Excel files, you get no such guarantees - duplicates slip in silently.
+In databases, you declare customer_id as a primary key and the engine enforces uniqueness.
+With CSV and Excel files, you get no such guarantees — duplicates slip in silently, joins produce unexpected row counts, and data assumptions are implicit.

 Feature What it does